ywzhang1031/ywzhang1031.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a High-Performance Computing (HPC) Engineer at **Insta360**, focusing on optimizing computational pipelines for imaging systems.
+I am currently a High-Performance Computing (HPC) Engineer at **Insta360**, focusing on optimizing computational pipelines for systems.

 I received my M.Sc. degree in Electronic Information from the **Shanghai Institute of Microsystem and Information Technology (SIMIT)**, **Chinese Academy of Sciences (CAS)** in 2024.